Cagnurt/cagnurt.github.io/_posts/2023-06-29-The Power of Modeling Unlocking the Wonders of Science.md

-# The Power of Modeling: Unlocking the Wonders of Science

 Back in 2017, during my time as an engineering student, I had the opportunity to visit the Boston Museum of Science.
 Little did I know that this visit would profoundly impact my understanding of the world around me.
 The museum's dedicated section on modeling caught my attention, and I found myself pondering why modeling, something seemingly simple, warranted such a significant portion of the museum.

 It wasn't until later, when I embarked on a Computational Neuroscience Ph.D. course, that I began to unravel the remarkable power of modeling.
 In this article, I will delve into three key aspects that make modeling an indispensable tool in scientific exploration.